 Early stage investing recently took a new turn when Charles River Ventures announced it would be issuing bridge loans for seed-stage and startup companies.
-Entrepreneurs can now apply to CRV for unsecured business loans of up to $250,000.
+Entrepreneurs can now apply to CRV for unsecured small business loans of up to $250,000.

 Although CRV is one of the oldest early stage venture funds in the country, rolling out a loan program for seed-stage companies breaks with several traditions: Seed-stage investing has long been the realm of angel investors, and loans the dominion of banks.
 Mixing the two within a venture fund breaks new ground.